1/48

 Equity tries to be fairer than the common law.
 It often favours the innocent third party (C).
 Unlike void contracts, they are not automatically invalid.
 A voidable contract is valid at first, and it remains valid until it is rescinded (cancelled).

 Ownership (title): Ownership can pass under a voidable contract.
-If the buyer (B) sells to C (an ISTP4V): C usually keeps the property.
-This is different from void contracts
+If the buyer (B) sells to C (an ISTP4V).
+C usually keeps the property.
+This is different from void contracts.

 Who is protected: Equity aims to protect innocent third parties (C).
-So C often “wins” over A (original owner)
+So C often “wins” over A (original owner).

-Rescinding the contract: The original party (A) can cancel (rescind) the contract: Through court process, or by informally giving notice
+Rescinding the contract: The original party (A) can cancel (rescind) the contract through court process, or by informally giving notice.

 When contracts are voidable: Situations involving unfairness, such as threats, duress and misrepresentation.

-Voidable contract: Exists until cancelled → C may keep property
+Voidable contract: Exists until cancelled, C may keep property.

-Important Timing Rule in Voidable Contracts (Recision)
+Important Timing Rule in Voidable Contracts (Rescinding)

 Equity Law

-You must rescind before the goods are passed to an innocent third party (ISTP4V).
+A must rescind before the goods are passed to an innocent third party (ISTP4V).
+If you wait too long, you may lose the property permanently.

 Important timing rule: